Leroks/mob-control-clone/README.md

-## Working demo replica of the famous Mob Control.
+## Working clone of the famous Mob Control.